fabiohecht/kafka-bookstore-tutorial/README.md

  1. Running Platform
  1. Stream Data into Kafka
  1. Stream Data Transformation with KSQL
- 1. Stream data Transformation with Kafka Streams
+ 1. Stream Data Transformation with Kafka Streams
- 1. Stream data out of Kafka
+ 1. Stream Data out of Kafka

 ## Use Case

 The Kafka Bookstore is an online shop specialized in books by or about Franz Kafka.

-It uses Apache Kafka as its messaging platform, due to its singular characteristics:
+Coincidentally, it uses Apache Kafka as its messaging platform, due to its singular characteristics:

  - Data streaming in real time, supports also batching
  - Decouples microservices with event driven architecture